 These can not only be used to heat your home more efficiently than a fireplace, but they can also be used more easily to cook food and heat hot water in a long-term SHTF situation.
 Get a stove that can use a variety of fuels including wood, peat, coal, and even used vegetable oil so you can use whatever is available to you.

-Additional things you can do in advance of a SHTF situation include ventless gas wall heaters such as the Thermablaster or stormproof furnace units like the Empire Blue Flame which kicks on if you lose your main heat source.
-If your home has southern exposure, you can install a solar room with a collector and solar powered fan.
+Additional things you can do in advance of a SHTF situation include ventless gas wall heaters which kick on if you lose your main heat source.

 In an outdoor space, a campfire, Swedish log fire, fire pit, Kotatsu (Japanese fire table) or chimenea can provide warmth for those around it.
 The type of outdoor fire you use will largely depend on whether you plan ahead and whether you are on the move or have the luxury of bugging in.

-The portable Frontier Stove or Traveller Stove are two other ways to heat yourself.
+The portable Frontier Stove or Traveler Stove are two other ways to heat yourself.
 These can be used outdoors or even inside a tent or yurt with the proper fire safety precautions.

 One of the biggest ways to stay warm in your home and heat yourself is to stop drafts coming in and stop heat going out.